AlnurElberier/STM32U5_AZURE_QuickSetup/README.md

-# STM32U5 Azure Virtual Workshop 2023
+# STM32U5 Azure Quick Setup

 ## 1- Introduction
-Welcome to the STM32U5 Azure Virtual workshop.
+Welcome to the STM32U5 Azure Quick Setup.

-To ensure that everything runs smoothly on the day of the workshop, it is recommended that you follow all installation steps before the workshop, ideally a week in advance.
+To ensure that [X-CUBE-AZURE](https://www.st.com/en/embedded-software/x-cube-azure.html) runs smoothly, it is recommended that you follow all the Quick Setup steps bellow.

 This process may take between 15mn to 1 hours to complete depending on your system and Internet speed.

-If you have any question or need support ahead of the workshop, please contact our support line.
+If you have any question or need support, please contact our support line.
 The details are provided at the end of this document.

 ## 2- Important
 You need to have administration rights on your PC to be able to install drivers and software and to do the workshop.